MatuaDoc/OnslowCollege.github.io/programming/01-intro.md

 # Problem statement

-> At Onslow College, the year 9 dean would like a program that can automatically generate new students' email addresses based on their first and last name.
-They will enter a student's full name and the email address will be generated, with a dot between the names and ending in ``@student.onslow.school.nz``.
+{% include shout.html side="left" emote="💬" markdown="At Onslow College, the year 9 dean would like a program that can automatically generate new students' email addresses based on their first and last name.
+They will enter a student's full name and the email address will be generated, with a dot between the names and ending in ``@student.onslow.school.nz``." %}

 ## Step 1: Determine the requirements